In 1843, Henry Doremus of Wayne offered “a valuable farm for sale.” It contained 274 acres of first rate land.

 That would be quite a task for any 63-year-old.
 What made it unique was that Francis Burdett was quite blind.
 He had lost his sight at age 50 in a moving vehicle accident.
 And he wasn’t a carpenter, but had spent his life as a watchmaker.

 So why build a house?
 According to one newspaper account, he had had a concrete foundation laid on a lot he owned.
 A smallish bungalow was supposed to have been delivered to the site from several miles away, but the deal fell through.
-So what’s a blind fellow to do, except build a house?
+So what’s a blind fellow to do?
+Build a house, of course.

 Burdett didn’t have any formal experience as a carpenter, but — as many men did in that era — he had picked up the skills by doing odd jobs over the years.

 Not surprisingly, Mr. Burdett and his house — two and a half years in the making — often found themselves the object of curiosity.
 Many newspaper articles were written about him, and he was even featured (briefly) in a 1930 episode of Ripley’s Believe It or Not.
-(It starts at 1:16, and don’t blink or you’ll miss it.)
+(It starts at about 1:16 – don’t blink or you’ll miss it.)

 His neighbors kept an eye on his progress as well: